A Sore Calamity and Soliloquy in Edmond’s Office in-situ installation, Hôtel van Eetvelde, Brussels

 “The kodak has been a sore calamity to us.
 The most powerful enemy that has confronted us, indeed.” — King Leopold’s Soliloquy, Mark Twain, 1905

-Influenced by Twain and departing from Art Nouveau’s entanglement with colonialism for the in-situ installation A Sore Calamity, Pinckers & Gonzalez-Figueras made photographs with a Kodak Brownie camera from the early 1900s, not of colonial atrocities in Congo but of locations in the city of Brussels that served as places of power during Leopold II’s ruling of Congo Free State, which facilitated the development of Art Nouveau in Belgium.
+Influenced by Twain and departing from Art Nouveau’s entanglement with colonialism, Pinckers & Gonzalez-Figueras made photographs with a Kodak Brownie camera from the early 1900s, not of colonial violence in Congo but of locations in the city of Brussels that served as places of power during Leopold II’s ruling of Congo Free State that still shape the city’s historical landscape today.
+The Norwegian Chalet behind the Royal Palace from where Leopold II administrated his colony; the halls of the Lever House that served as a colonial propaganda museum; and details inside Hôtel van Eetvelde.
+Their images also include objects tied to this legacy, the original mold of Leopold II’s equestrian statue, objects remaining from the 1987 International Exposition, and a prestigious Art Nouveau piece gifted to Eetvelde by Belgian industrialists.

 Soliloquy in Edmond’s Office (sound installation)